Monday, March 28, 2011

 Review

-THE MATRIX is an extraordinary science-fiction action film that takes you beyond your imagination.
-This movie has a complex, woven storyline with loads of action, groundbreaking visual effects, unique camera angles and amazing stunts.
-I praise everything in the feature, such as the acting with Keanu Reeves, Carrie-Anne Moss and Hugo Weaving, and two impressive scenes: the famous lobby action sequence when Neo and Trinity took on the near-invincible Agents and the other when Neo dodges bullets.
+THE MATRIX is an extraordinary science-fiction action film that takes you beyond your imagination and is nothing like you've ever experienced.
+This movie has a complex, woven storyline with loads of action, fight scenes, groundbreaking visual effects, unique camera angles and amazing stunts.
+I praise everything in the feature, such as the acting with Keanu Reeves, Carrie-Anne Moss and Hugo Weaving, and two impressive scenes: the famous lobby action sequence when Neo and Trinity took on the near-invincible Agents and the other when Neo dodges bullets in slow-motion.

 THE MATRIX is one of my favourite movies.
 Neither of the two sequels that followed matched the impact of the first.
-The original still lives up to the magic I experienced at first viewing.
+The original still lives up to the magic I experienced the first time I saw it.
 I imagine other viewers would feel the same, as it is a must-see film.

 Star rating: (5/5) Best Movie Ever